TULiberalArts/Neuroscience/pages/graduate.md

 - Meet all the obligations of the student's participating department.
 - Have one member of the Neuroscience Program on their dissertation committee.
 - Attend and participate at the Journal Club and seminars of the Neuroscience Program for 4 semesters.
-- Take two course in each of the Neuroscience Specialization Areas:
+- Take two course in each of the neuroscience specialization areas: behavioral/cognitive/ systems neuroscience and cellular/molecular neuroscience
--- Behavioral /Cognitive / Systems Neuroscience
--- Cellular/Molecular Neuroscience

 The following is a listing of examples of key courses.

-**Courses In Behavioral /Cognitive / Systems Neuroscience**
+**Courses In Behavioral/Cognitive/Systems Neuroscience**

 - BIOL 5452 - Systems Neuroscience
 - BIOL 5454 - Neurological Basis of Animal Behavior